What is the Difference Between a Manager and a Coach?

-There you have it, the 5 tips to Coach your team to succeed.
+There you have it, the 5 tips to coach your team to succeed.
 Coaching is an inevitable task of good leaders.
 Coaching is no longer optional.
 These 5 tips are what I have experienced and do as a manager in coaching my people to succeed.
-The challenge to managers now is to get into the coaching leadership style to promote and develops p professional relationships, and enhance their employees’ skills and abilities by getting to know their people personally, while maintaining confidentiality and trust as a foundation of good coaching.
-However, with practice and patience, like me, I trust you will learn that too in no time at all.
+The challenge to managers now is to get into the coaching leadership style to promote and develop professional relationships, and enhance their employees’ skills and abilities by getting to know their people personally, while maintaining confidentiality and trust as a foundation of good coaching.
+However, with practice and patience, like me, I trust you will learn that too in no time.

 Good luck and see you at Businessmaker Academy soon!